How Much is a Homebuyer’s Survey?

 Getting a building survey conducted on a property that you are considering purchasing is one of the wisest investments that you can make during the process of purchasing a new home.
 On average, buyers who get a survey carried out before completing the sale of their new property will save around £5k on repairs compared to buyers who do not.
 Getting a homebuyer’s survey carried out on your potential new property will ensure that you go into the sale fully informed regarding any issues that you are likely going to have to deal with in the future when you are the new owner.
 The results of a homebuyer’s survey give you the chance to make repairs quickly and easily before they get any worse and cost you more in the future.
 In addition, many buyers can use the results of the homebuyer’s survey to negotiate the asking price of the property with the seller who may agree to reduce the price to cover the cost of repairs or complete the repairs themselves before the completion.

 How Much Does a Homebuyer’s Survey Cost?

 One of the main questions that you may have when it comes to getting a homebuyer’s survey carried out on your property is how much it will cost.
-The price of the survey is something that will vary depending on the condition, size, and value of the home that you are having surveyed.
-The surveyor that you choose to conduct the survey can also affect the price since RICS surveyors are free to set their own prices.
+The cost of the homebuyer’s survey is something that will vary depending on the condition, size, and value of the home that you are having surveyed.
+The chartered surveyor that you choose to conduct the survey can also affect the price since RICS surveyors are free to set their own prices.
 So, it’s worth getting a few different quotes from different reputable surveyors before deciding on the best value option for you.
 For an average sized property in average condition with a value of between £600k-£950k, you can expect to pay around £600-700 for a homebuyer’s survey.

 How Long Does a Homebuyer’s Survey Take?